acdh-oeaw/vocabs-keywords/sources/arche/clean-up/README.md

 ### 3.6 Change order

 In cases such as `Geist (moderner)`, the adjective was put after the noun to facilitate indexing; however, here the order `moderner Geist` is preferred and recorded in the column `swap_order`.

+## 4. Semantic analysis

+The file [arche_keywords_previous_analyses.csv](./arche_keywords_previous_analyses.csv) contains a comparison of all the previous analyses performed by Martin Kirnbauer, Daniel Schopper and Seta Štuhec on the semantics of the keywords.
+The different chronological steps in which these analyses were performed are indicated by the relevant date in the column header (*e.g.*, `2022-07-15`).

+All the relevant analyses and comments contained in the folder [hasSubject](https://oeawacat.sharepoint.com/:f:/r/sites/ACDH-CH_i_dsie/Shared Documents/DataPreservation/generalCurationTasks/hasSubject?csf=1&web=1&e=hMujcl) on SharePoint were included (access restricted to ÖAW).

+In particular:

+* `hasSubject_2022_05_03.txt`: only contains a list of the keywords; not considered
+* `hasSubject_2022_07_15.xlsx`: first analysis performed by Martin Kirnbauer.
+The results were included in the following columns:
+  * `2022-07-15: Nichtbeachtung weil`
+  * `2022-07-15: Anmerkung`
+  * (The column `Aufnahme weil` of the original spreadsheet was not included since it contained no values)
+* `hasSubject_2022_07_15_Vorgehen.docx`: accompanying Word document where Martin Kirnbauer illustrates the criteria used and proposes a semantic classification of the keywords.
+Included in:
+  * `2022-07-15: Klassifizierung`
+  * `2022-07-15: Comments by Seta` (further comments added to the document by Seta Štuhec)
+* `hasSubject.xlsx`: analysis performed by Daniel Schopper (last modification of the file on 2022-09-15).
+Results included in the columns:
+  * `2022-09-15: Category`
+  * `2022-09-15: Action`
+  * `2022-09-15: Note DS`
+* `hasSubject_2022_09_23.xslx`: further analysis by Seta Štuhec.
+Results included in the columns:
+  * `2022-09-23: Nichtbeachtung weil`
+  * `2022-09-23: Anmerkung`
+  * (The column `Aufnahme weil` of the original spreadsheet was not included since it contained no values)
+  * The file also contains a proposal for an archaeological vocabulary, contained in the sheet `hasSubject_ARCHAEOLOGY`.
+The results were included in the columns:
+    * `2022-09-23 hasSubject_ARCHAEOLOGY: include?` (value `archaeology` for terms that should be included in the archaeological vocabulary)
+    * `2022-09-23 hasSubject_ARCHAEOLOGY: notes`
+* `2022-09-29_ARCHEterms.csv`: further analysis by Seta Štuhec.
+Results included in columns:
+  * `2022-09-29: ARCHEgroup`
+  * `2022-09-29: inARCHEmappedAs`
+  * `2022-09-29: skos:match`
+  * `2022-09-29: Vocabulary`
+  * `2022-09-29: Notes`

+* `2022-09-29_ARCHEterms.xlsx`: similar to the previous CSV file, but with some changes
+  * `2022-09-29_xlsx: ARCHEgroup`
+  * `2022-09-29_xlsx: skos:match`
+  * `2022-09-29_xlsx: Vocabulary`
+  * `2022-09-29_xlsx: Notes`